odin-lang/odin-lang.org/content/news/new-package-docs.md

 ## New Website

 Odin is taking documentation seriously.
-Documentation is large part of making software easy to learn, accessible, and maintainable; programming languages are no exception.
+Documentation is a large part of making software easy to learn, accessible, and maintainable; programming languages are no exception.

 We are proud announce the brand new documentation site for all the official library collections ([`core`](https://github.com/odin-lang/Odin/tree/master/core) and [`vendor`](https://github.com/odin-lang/Odin/tree/master/vendor)): [pkg.odin-lang.org](http://pkg.odin-lang.org/).